 Lawsuits against O’Keefe

 O’Keefe faced lawsuits in Pennsylvania, Maryland and California.
 Most of the claims against him concerned state laws that made it a crime to record a conversation without the other party’s consent.
 Such laws raise serious First Amendment issues.
-For example, such laws can be used to punish those who record police encounters.
+For example, local officials can use these laws to punish those who record police encounters.
 The ability to record government activity on a cell phone and share it instantly over the internet has become an important way for ordinary citizens to hold government officials responsible.
 Anti-recording laws radically diminish citizens’ abilities to use these means of communication to report on government activity.

 CIR agreed to defend O’Keefe in all the cases brought against him.
 We filed briefs arguing that laws criminalizing such recordings violate the First Amendment because they discourage ordinary citizens from using the tools at their disposal to speak out on issues of public concern.

 Over the course of litigation, O’Keefe continued to practice his undercover reporting.
 On January 26, 2010, he was arrested in New Orleans while investigating then-Senator Mary Landrieu.
 O’Keefe had tried to get video documentation that Mary Landrieu’s office had refused to answer questions about her vote for Obamacare.
 CIR represented O’Keefe in this matter in which he faced the possibility of massive fines and several years in prison.
-Though much noise was made about this stunt in the media, O’Keefe ultimately agreed to plead down to a misdemeanor for misrepresenting who he was.
+Though the media made much noise about the stunt, O’Keefe ultimately agreed to plead down to a misdemeanor for misrepresenting who he was.

 The suits brought against O’Keefe tried to bully an ordinary citizen who spoke out against government wrongdoing.
 Citizens who wish to speak out on public issues frequently use the internet and other modern technology to raise awareness.
-Often they are bullied into silence with the threat of lawsuits they cannot afford.
+Often public figures bully people into silence with the threat of lawsuits they cannot afford.

 On March 5, 2013, O’Keefe reached a settlement in the last of several lawsuits filed against him in the wake of his exposé of ACORN.
 ACORN employee, Juan Carlos Vera brought a lawsuit against O’Keefe for secretly recording a conversation between the two of them as a part of O’Keefe’s independent journalistic investigation of the organization.
-As a result of the settlement, O’Keefe paid Vera $100,000 and was released from all liability stemming from the recording and its dissemination.
+As a result of the settlement, O’Keefe paid Vera $100,000, which released him from all liability stemming from the recording and its dissemination.

-CIR believes citizen speech on matters of public concern is absolutely protected by the First Amendment.
+CIR believes the First Amendment absolutely protects citizen speech on matters of public concern.
 CIR succeeded in defending O’Keefe.
 One case was dismissed, two were settled on favorable terms, and one was settled by reaching a plea agreement.

 Updates on this case